wadmiraal/wadmiraal.net/src/_posts/2013-11-02-well-i-do-like-js.markdown

 Yes it has its quirks, its WTFs; as many (all ?) languages do.
 But it has some great things going for it as well.

-I could list all the pros and cons of JS, but that's not what a language &mdash; or anything, for that matter &mdash; is about.
+I could list all the pros and cons of JS, but that's not what a language&thinsp;&mdash;&thinsp;or anything, for that matter&thinsp;&mdash;&thinsp;is about.
 That's being short-sighted.

 Working with a language is, in my opinion, like hanging out with a person.
 No-one's perfect.
 You will *never* find someone who's 100% great *all* the time.
 Yet that doesn't mean you don't *love* spending time with that person.